Managers' Pre-Season Guide...

 (iii).
 Confirm times, kit colours, directions, and other arrangements…

-Team contact details are shown on the Table & Fixtures page for each League.
+Team contact details are shown on the Tables & Fixtures page for each League.

 The Website eMail system is a very useful method of Managers contacting each other but it should not be relied upon as being foolproof.